stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 * Adding some notations.
 * Simplifying the code structure.
 Easier to operate testing.
 * Rewriting destructor of Bayes class, fixing a memory bug.
+* Creating a new file, called fd.cpp, which contains a implementation of frame difference method.
+This function is the preperation for adding bayes inference into the algorithm, making fd as the condition in conditional probability.